Samsung Display brings forward the end of its LCD production

-Samsung Display will cease manufacturing liquid crystal displays for TV screens in June, six months earlier than expected, due to growing losses driven by cheaper rival products, according to industry sources reported in the Korea Times (opens in new tab).
+Samsung Display will cease manufacturing liquid crystal displays for TV screens in June, six months earlier than expected.
+This is due to growing losses driven by cheaper rival products, according to industry sources reported in the Korea Times (opens in new tab).

 Instead, the company will concentrate on its production of OLED and quantum dot displays, with employees from its LCD arm expected to be transferred to the latter business.